Gary Liddle: Spennymoor Town

 Following his departure from South Shields, Liddle signed for fellow National League North side Spennymoor Town in March 2023 on a deal until the end of the season.
 In doing so, he linked up with his former Hartlepool manager Graeme Lee.
 Lee said of the signing "I worked with Gary at Hartlepool United and he's an outstanding competitor, a leader on and off the pitch and someone who can come in and help us during the final month.
 He's looked after himself exceptionally well and still has plenty to give so I am really pleased that we've been able to add him to the squad."

+Coaching career

 Whitby Town

-On 25 May 2023, it was announced Liddle had signed for Northern Premier League side Whitby Town.
+On 25 May 2024, it was announced Liddle had signed for Northern Premier League side Whitby Town.
 He signed a two-year deal with The Seasiders which saw him take up a player-coach role.
 In October 2024, Liddle was appointed manager at Whitby.
 On 9 February 2025, Liddle announced his retirement from playing.
 On 5 April 2025, Liddle came out of retirement in a game against Lancaster City.
 He led Whitby to a 16th-place finish.

+Hartlepool United

 On 2 July 2025, it was announced that he would also work as Lead Professional Development Phase Coach at Hartlepool United.

+On 8 February 2026, Liddle left Whitby Town to become first-team coach at Hartlepool United under Nicky Featherstone.
+As of February 2026, Liddle is completing his UEFA A Licence.
+Following the appointment of Lee Clark on 14 May 2026, Liddle was retained as first-team coach.
+Following Clark's resignation on 19 September 2026, Liddle took joint-interim charge of Hartlepool alongside Adam Clayton.